marcushuewitt/ClassNotes/Class03/README.md

 Complete Assignment03 and complete and post your Journal Entry for Class03.

 NOTE: In this class, you've had to use git/github to post your work.
-This has provided you with further practice, and you should be getting very comfortable with the basic git/github commands and managing a repo.
+This has provided you with further practice.
+By now, you should be getting very comfortable with the basic git/github commands and basic repo management.
 Next class, i'll start expanding your git./github repertoire again :).